-Physical therapy often just as good as surgery for knee problemApril 12th, 2013 in Diseases, Conditions, Syndromes /
+Physical therapy often just as good as surgery for knee problemApril 12th, 2013 by Jim Dryden in Diseases, Conditions, Syndromes /

 (Medical Xpress)—Either physical therapy or arthroscopic surgery can relieve pain and improve mobility in patients with a torn meniscus and arthritis in the knee, according to researchers from Washington University School of Medicine in St. Louis and six other centers.

 Their findings appear online in The New England Journal of Medicine.

 "Patients can get better with physical therapy or surgery," said Rick W. Wright, MD, a sports medicine specialist and one of the leaders of the study at Washington University.
 "After one year, the results were similar, and patients improved regardless of their treatment.
 But the results are not entirely clear because 30 percent of the patients assigned to physical therapy eventually had surgery because they felt like they were not improving adequately with physical therapy alone."